 Shangyi Eco-Park Introduction

 The Wind Lion God is the representative sacred beast of Kinmen.
-When you arrive in Kinmen by plane, the first thing you will see is a large Wind Lion God standing on a hill, which is located at the Kinmen County Environmental Park.
-The park was originally a deserted magnetite mining area that, in 1995, received funding from the Environmental Protection Administration to be restored as an ecological park.
-The total area of the park covers 23.92 hectares, which includes a visitor center, a zone with 64 Wind Lion Gods around the island lake, a large Wind Lion God, and landscaped planting.
-In 2005, the Environmental Protection Bureau relocated to the park, and through everyone's efforts, the Environmental Park became green and vibrant.
-Within the park, there is a lake where wading birds, especially herons, can often be seen foraging.
-In the middle of the lake, an island shaped like Kinmen Island has been designed, where replicas of all 64 Wind Lion Gods from various townships on Kinmen are displayed in their original sizes, allowing you to enjoy the Wind Lion Gods from different villages all at once.
-Notably, each Wind Lion God has a unique shape, size, expression, and the items it holds, with the Wind Lion God from Anqi being the tallest at 378 cm, making it worth your close attention.
-Additionally, there is a Wind Lion God in the park, approximately 15 meters tall, holding a seal and a command flag, which was established at the beginning of the park's construction.
-The park also features accessible restrooms, ramps, and parking spaces.
+Upon arriving in Kinmen by plane, the first sight you will see is a large Wind Lion God standing on a high ground, which is located at the Kinmen County Environmental Park.
+The Environmental Park was originally an abandoned magnetic clay mining area, and in 1995, efforts were made to obtain funding from the Environmental Protection Administration to restore it as an environmental park.
+The entire area covers 23.92 hectares, including: an interpretation center, a zone with 64 Wind Lion Gods by the Island Lake, a large Wind Lion God, and landscaped greenery.
+In 2005, the Environmental Protection Bureau moved in, and through collective efforts, the park has become lush and vibrant.
+Inside the Environmental Park, there is a lake where herons can often be seen flying and foraging in the wetlands.
+In the center of the lake, an island designed in the shape of Kinmen Island features all 64 Wind Lion Gods from the various townships of Kinmen, displayed in their original sizes at their respective locations on Kinmen Island, allowing you to appreciate the Wind Lion Gods from all the villages at once.
+Notably, each Wind Lion God has a unique shape, size, expression, and the magical item it holds.
+Among them, the Wind Lion God from Anqi stands the tallest at 378 centimeters, which is worth admiring closely.
+Additionally, there is a Wind Lion God about 15 meters tall holding a seal and a flag, which was established at the beginning of the park's construction.
+The park is equipped with accessible facilities including accessible restrooms, ramps, and parking spaces.